jeremytammik/tbc/a/2042_hide_ribbon.md

 - [Make composite Revit design work with Design Automation API for Revit](https://aps.autodesk.com/blog/make-composite-revit-design-work-design-automation-api-revit)
 - [Revit Cloud Worksharing - fast extraction of Revit zip files with partials](https://aps.autodesk.com/blog/revit-cloud-worksharing-fast-extraction-revit-zip-files-partials)

-We looking forward to hearing from you.
+We are looking forward to hearing from you.
 Thank you!

 ####<a name="3"></a> Removing Ribbon Panel and Button